spencerjpotts/Ark-FisherMan/README.md

 If you want Other Resolutions PLEASE Message Me With All 9 Character Screen Shots, "Please Don't Send Me dual Monitor Screen Shots" (Only Ark) :)

 # Bugs
 The more people that test it, more bugs can be found.
+MAKE SURE TO SUBMIT AN ISSUE IF PROBLEMS!

 # Credits